uvarc/rc-learning/content/courses/fiji-image-processing/scripting/index.md

 * The function performs the operation on the passed arguments and the result is stored in our custom variable `sum`.

 ## Importing packages {#import-id}
-Just like Python, Jython provides an easy way to get access to classes and functions that are defined in external packages, outside of your script.
+Just like Python, Jython provides an easy way to get access to classes and functions that are defined in external packages, outside your script.

 * The `import` statement specifies the names of external packages, classes and functions your script wants to use (the `namespace`).
 * The [ImageJ API documentation][imagej-api] provides the Java package names and classes.